Cindy Prado Flaunts Killer Curves In Tube Top & Insanely Short Shorts

 YOU GUYS<3 I’ve teamed up with @socialvivid to gift THREE of you some cash and prizes!
 Grand prize winner will receive a brand new Louis Vouitton bag, 2nd will win $250 cash and 3rd will win $250 cash!
 TO ENTER SIMPLY: FOLLOW EVERYONE that @socialvivid is following!
 LIKE this post and TAG at least 2 people.
 It takes less than 60 seconds to enter.
 Make sure your profile is public so we are able to verify your entry if you’re our lucky winner!
 Follow @socialvivid for an extra chance to win. *** Giveaway Rules: This giveaway is not sponsored, endorsed, or affiliated with Instagram.
 You MUST FOLLOW ALL accounts that @socialvivid is following to be eligible.
 By entering, entrants confirm they are 18+, release Instagram of responsibility and liability, and agree to Instgrams’ terms of use.
 NO purchase necessary.
 Ends September 8th, 2020.

-The Cuban-born beauty styled her blond, dyed locks with a middle part, and her hair tumbled down either side of her shoulders.
+The Cuban beauty styled her blond, dyed locks with a middle part, and her hair tumbled down either side of her shoulders.
 The model added a few loose waves to her mane and completed her attire with a set of necklaces and a few bracelets to match.
 She also rocked a chic pair of sunglasses on the bridge of her nose.

 The second image in the deck captured the model posed in profile while offering her audience another great glimpse of her curves.
 She held her purse in front of her and looked over her shoulder with her lips slightly parted.